fvaleri/strimzi-debugging/sessions/005/README.md

 configmap/mm2-metrics created
 ```

-When the target cluster is up and running, we can start the MM2 pod and check its connector status.
-MM2 runs on top of
+When the target cluster is up and running, we can start the MM2 pod and check its status.
+MM2 runs on top of Kafka
-Kafka Connect with a set of configurable built-in connectors.
-The `MirrorSourceConnector` replicates remote topics, ACLs
+Connect with a set of configurable built-in connectors.
+The `MirrorSourceConnector` replicates remote topics, ACLs and
-and configs of a single source cluster and emits offset-syncs to an internal topic.
-The `MirrorCheckpointConnector`
+configurations of a single source cluster and emits offset-syncs.
+The `MirrorCheckpointConnector` emits consumer group
-emits consumer group offsets checkpoints to enable failover points.
+offsets checkpoints to enable failover points.

 ```sh
 $ kubectl -n target scale kmm2 my-mm2 --replicas 1